Exercise Treatment for Chronic Illness

 Asthma affects nearly 300 million people worldwide.
 Contrary to popular belief, exercise does not necessarily cause asthma attacks.
 It can help people with asthma strengthen their lungs to prevent attacks from occurring in the first place.
 Some of the best forms of exercise for people with asthma include:

-First, keep in mind the fact that cold weather can trigger asthma attacks, so you may want to take your workouts inside during the winter.
+First, keep in mind that cold weather can trigger asthma attacks, so you may want to take your workouts inside during the winter.
 Second, if swimming is your workout of choice, make sure you are not swimming in an over-chlorinated pool, as this can also trigger attacks.

-As long as you start slow, work with a professional, and are patient with yourself as you find the right kind of exercise and adjust to this new lifestyle, you will almost certainly see your symptoms start to improve.
+As long as you start slow, work with a professional, and are patient with yourself as you find the right kind of exercise and adjust to this new lifestyle, you will almost certainly see your symptoms improve.

 If you quote information from this page in your work, then the reference for this page is: